lisa-lumos/corporate-finance/01-the-corporation.md

 Thus, a corporate bankruptcy is best thought of as a change in ownership of the corporation, and not necessarily as a failure of the underlying business.

 ## 1.3 The Stock Market
+Because private companies have a limited set of shareholders, and their shares are not regularly traded, the value of their shares can be difficult to determine.
+But many corporations are public companies, whose shares trade on organized markets, called a stock market (or stock exchange).

+These markets provide liquidity, and determine a market price for the company's shares.
+An investment liquid, if it is possible to sell it quickly and easily, for a price very close to the price at which you could contemporaneously buy it.

+This liquidity is attractive to outside investors, as it provides flexibility regarding the timing and duration of their investment in the firm.
+In addition, the research and trading of participants in these markets give rise to share prices, that provide constant feedback to managers regarding investors' views of their decisions.

+### Primary and Secondary Stock Markets
+When a corporation itself issues new shares of stock, and sells them to investors, it does so on the primary market.
+After this initial transaction between the corporation and investors, the shares continue to trade in a secondary market, between investors, without the involvement of the corporation.

+For example, if you wish to buy 100 shares of Starbucks Coffee, you would place an order on a stock exchange, where Starbucks trades under the ticker symbol SBUX.
+You would buy your shares from someone who already held shares of Starbucks, not from Starbucks itself.
+Because firms only occasionally issue new shares, secondary market trading accounts for the vast majority of trading in the stock market.

+### Traditional Trading Venues
+Historically, a firm would choose one stock exchange on which to list its stock, and almost all trade in the stock would occur on that exchange.
+In the U.S., the two most important exchanges are the New York Stock Exchange (NYSE), and the National Association of Security Dealers Automated Quotation (NASDAQ).

+Prior to 2005, almost all trade on the NYSE took place on the exchange's trading floor in lower Manhattan.
+Market makers (known then on the NYSE as specialists) matched buyers and sellers.
+They posted two prices for every stock in which they made a market: the price at which they were willing to buy the stock (the bid price), and the price at which they were willing to sell the stock (the ask price).
+When a customer arrived and wanted to make a trade at these prices, the market maker would honor the posted prices (up to a limited number of shares) and make the trade even when they did not have another customer willing to take the other side of the trade.
+In this way, market makers provided liquidity by ensuring that market participants always had somebody to trade with.